brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 ---
 layout: article.njk
 meta_title: "Deadly Poisoner Builds in DnD 5e"
-meta_description: "Killing an opponent with poison is undeniably cooler than killing them with a sword.
+meta_description: "Poisoning an enemy is undeniably cooler than killing them with a sword.
 Here's the state of poison damage in 5e, and some builds for a poisoner character."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']